kimslawson/solarized-jquerymobile/README.md

 * F &mdash; Blue (#268bd2)
 * G &mdash; Cyan (#2aa198)
 * H &mdash; Green (#859900)
-* I &mdash; Grey (monochromatic: #586e75)
+* I &mdash; Grey (monochromatic: #657b83)

 In addition to the swatches listed above, the `solarized-unified` variant includes these dark swatches.
-These show the following colors on a dark background, using #073642 for headers and #002b36 for content.
+These show content/text in grey (#839496) and accents in the following colors.
+The background color is #073642 for headers and #002b36 for content.

 * J &mdash; Yellow (#b58900)
 * K &mdash; Orange (#cb4b16)